 According to the information, the Anti-Corruption Unit identified a threat after receiving reports of continuous and numerous missing court dockets in the East London Magistrate Courts in 2016.

 The investigations started, some of which included two cases of drunken driving in one of which the victim was asked to pay a sum of R20.000 in exchange for the destruction of the court docket.

-Consequently, the said case went missing.
+Consequently, the said case

-were able to reconstruct the docket and were ready to bring it before court.
+However, the police were able to reconstruct the docket and were ready to bring it before court.

 It is alleged that the suspect again started persuading his victim to pay more money and this time a sum of R5000, 00 so that the reconstructed court docket could be destroyed as well, in order to help him escape prosecution as the said docket would have been destroyed.